10 Ways Dishonest Roofers Will Mislead You!

 - They change their license qualifiers every year which erases the warranty offered.
 When you call the BBB or licensing department to check the company’s complaint history, it has a clean record.

 - If they do not install the roof to code, when the insurance inspects the roof they drop coverage because it is not to code.
-Use a roofer that knows the law and the code and are certified installers!
+Use a roofer that knows the law, code and are certified installers!

 - They do not use the roofing systems components. attempting to cut costs.
 If shingles are not installed by certified installers with all roofing system components, shingle manufacturers will void their warranty.
 Make sure the brand of shingle used matches the roofing system warranty.